hzblabs/fine-tune-scripts-for-uoas/README.md

 # REF Output Classification Scripts

-This repository contains Python scripts converted from Jupyter Notebooks used for fine-tuning and running transformer-based models (e.g. BigBird) to classify UK REF (Research Excellence Framework) outputs by star rating (1\*–4\*).
+This repository contains Python scripts converted from Jupyter Notebooks used for fine-tuning and running transformer-based models (e.g. BigBird) to classify UK REF (Research Excellence Framework) outputs by star rating (1\* to 4\*).
 Each script corresponds to a specific Unit of Assessment (UoA).

 ## Contents